christopher-simon-liu/FaultRando/README.md

 ```bash
 python rando.py ./Basic.bin bit-flip 10 100 ./test
 ```
-creates 100 mutants each with 10 bit flip mutations in the test folder for Basic.bin
+creates 100 mutants each with 10 bit-flip mutations in the test folder for Basic.bin

 ## Fault Models